A Practical Guide to Ethical Safari Adventures in Uganda

 Using reusable shopping bags and travel containers

-Avoiding single-use plastics where possible
+Avoiding single-use plastics whenever possible

 Choosing lodges that provide filtered drinking water